 ¹Note that there is almost certainly a bias here, in that we’re looking at the resumes of job seekers that have already added “data scientist” to their resume.
 This means we’re going to be looking at individuals who have likely already been in the field for several years, and may not be entirely representative of more recent trends.

 ²For each job title, we’ve bucketed related job titles as well, e.g. “Senior Data Scientist” will be in the Data Scientist category, and “C++ Programmer” will be in the Software Engineer category.

 ³Paula Leonova has a good, data-driven discussion of the difference between data science and data analyst roles.

 ⁴To be absolutely clear, I do not mean to imply a hierarchy of roles.
 Many software engineering roles, for example, are far more senior than many data scientist roles.
 I am simply referring to the directional pattern that seems to be emerging.

 ⁵Stitch Science did a nice breakdown of data engineering roles, and also noted the major overlap with software engineering.

 ⁷It is not my intention to conflate “diversity in field of study” with broader diversity topics.
 I strongly believe diversity in all dimensions is essential for doing great work and creating a better society, and it will take far more than focusing on degree of study to overcome the overwhelming lack of diversity in tech workers in the US right now.
-This article from Stitch argues that Data Science does not appear to be doing any better than engineering roles in many aspects of diversity.
+As argued by an article from Stitch, Data Science does not appear to be doing any better than engineering roles in many aspects of diversity.